2 minute read

 Frequently asked questions

-Data-driven intelligence technology applies advanced analytics and machine learning to extract insights from large data sets, enabling organizations to optimize operations, make informed decisions, and gain a competitive edge.
+Data-driven intelligence technology applies advanced analytics and machine learning to extract insights from large data sets, enabling organisations to optimise operations, make informed decisions, and gain a competitive edge.

 The different types of data intelligence include descriptive intelligence, diagnostic intelligence, predictive intelligence, and prescriptive intelligence.

-An example of data intelligence is using customer purchase history and preferences to create personalized product recommendations.
+An example of data intelligence is using customer purchase history and preferences to create personalised product recommendations.